bnfour/md-mods/readme.md

 ### Image override (advanced)
 If you don't like the provided default images on the buttons or the way they are scaled on your screen resolution, an override spritesheet can be provided to the mod to display.

+> [!NOTE]
-Please note that the overriding is designed to **not** apply any scaling to the images, and the sprites will be placed to the buttons as is.
+> The overriding is designed to **not** apply any scaling to the images, and the sprites will be placed to the buttons as is.

 #### Image preparation
 A good way to start with an override is to use the default spritesheet for your resolution as a template.
 The defaults are located in [`ScoreboardCharacters/Resources`](ScoreboardCharacters/Resources) folder.
 There's also a bigger source and/or reference image in [`ScoreboardCharacters/etc`](ScoreboardCharacters/etc).